Good turnover rate

 When is turnover a good thing?

 Let’s say your employees are happy with their pay, advancement opportunities, and respect given in the workplace.
 Your company seems to be working in harmony.
 There’s just one problem: people are still leaving.
 What can you do to fight this?
 Well, maybe you shouldn’t.
-Some turnover is not only inevitable, but healthy too.
+Some turnover is not only inevitable but healthy, too.

 Let Corporate Chaplains of America support your team